Date of Degree

 This thesis also presents an in vivo characterization of several mutant forms of a cytoplasmic membrane protein named FtsW, homologs of which are found in all bacteria that contain a PG cell wall.
 FtsW recruits a PG synthase named FtsI to the division site and might also transport PG precursors across the cytoplasmic membrane.
 We systematically mutagenized each of FtsW's ten transmembrane (TM) helixes and investigated the ability of the mutant proteins to support division, localize to the division site, and recruit FtsI.
 This characterization leads us to propose that TM1 is involved in targeting FtsW to the division site, TM4 is involved in the putative transport activity, and TM10 is involved in recruitment of FtsI.

 cell divison, damx, FtsI, FtsW, Peptidoglycan, SPOR domains

 Copyright 2010 Kyle Brandon Williams

 Williams, Kyle Brandon.
-"The DamX cell division protein of Escherichia coli: identification of amino acid residues critical for septal localization and peptidoglycan binding." dissertation, University of Iowa, 2010.
+"The DamX cell division protein of Escherichia coli: identification of amino acid residues critical for septal localization and peptidoglycan binding."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.